 The NEIU English Institute has stimulating courses available to enroll in for non-credit.
 Take a course for continuing education hours or just for personal growth and enrichment.
 To enroll, follow the link below for the course(s) you would like to take and pay online by credit card.
 No application process is needed for a non-credit enrollment other than creating an account in our registration system.
 Current and future NEIU students seeking college-level credit can take these courses by registering through the normal process.
-(Visit our Admissions page and register as a degree-seeking student or student-at-large if you are not already registered as an NEIU student.)
+(If you are not already registered as an NEIU student, visit our Admissions page and register as a degree-seeking student or student-at-large.)

 Winter Session 2022

 Our first Linguistics course to be included in the Institute, this Winter Session class uses hands-on activities to explore new ways of using pop culture singing/lyrics to make English, language arts and modern cultural history concepts more relevant.
 We'll engage in poetry, dialect variation, and cultural history by presenting them via modern pop-culture.
 While the data in this class will all be from the Beatles, the techniques taught will be applicable to any musical/lyrical artist.